Ask AI

 Say which actor needs what: an exchange needs node stability, wallet integration, liquidity, legal review, and support; a fund needs custody, reporting, audit trails, and risk controls.

-Say the missing pieces: wallets, indexers, SDKs, docs, explorers, exchanges, liquidity, merchant tools, custody, or support.
+Say the missing pieces: releases, KIPs, node behavior, wallets, indexers, SDKs, docs, explorers, exchanges, liquidity, custody, or support.

-Say whether the claim is KRC ecosystem tooling, TN12 proof work, wallet-policy simulation, indexer state, or future native covenant work.
+Say whether the claim is native Kaspa L1 DeFi, Igra/Kaskad-style L2 ecosystem activity, TN12 proof work, wallet-policy simulation, indexer state, future covenant work, or outside L1 scope.

 A ZK proof can prove computation over inputs.
 It does not prove that a real-world price, event, identity, reserve, or legal claim is true.